 I did know, of course, sort of.
-I had read “What to Expect When You’re Expecting” at least three times through, plus 5-10 other parenting, nursing, birthing books, plus oh, about 1000 online articles about being a mom and caring for a baby.
+I had read “What to Expect When You’re Expecting” at least three times through, plus 5-10 other parenting, nursing, and birthing books.
+And about 1000 online articles about being a mom and caring for a baby.

 I had listened to advice at baby showers: “sleep when the baby sleeps” and “it’s life-changing” and “cherish every minute, it goes so fast.”

-But I still didn’t know what to expect.
+But I still didn’t know what to expect in this essential role.

 At first, it was all consuming just to keep this tiny miracle alive.
 To stop her screeching, to get her latched properly, to keep her comfy, to hope I wasn’t irreversibly screwing her up.

-As the intensity of the first months faded,we came up for air, and my role in our family had shifted.
+As the intensity of the early months faded,we came up for air, and my role in our family unit had shifted.

 I wasn’t just Katie anymore.
 I wasn’t just a wife.
 I was a mother.
 And it more than any other role changed me.
 I lost myself in it for a bit, it felt impossible not to, but I also found myself: stronger, gentler, more alive than ever.

-- As I broke myself to bring her into the world alive.
+- When I broke myself to bring her into the world alive.

-- As I pushed her little arms into the thick snowsuit, zipping her snug as a bug against the elements.
+- When I pushed her little arms into the thick snowsuit, zipping her snug as a bug against the elements.

-- As I steadied her arms as she walked, and spooned baby food into her mouth.
+- When I steadied her arms as she walked, and spooned baby food into her mouth….

-Whether you are at home full time or working full time or anything in between, this role of Caregiver is an incredibly exhausting, breathtakingly beautiful miracle.
+Whether you are at home full time or a working mother or anything in between, this role of Caregiver is an incredibly exhausting, breathtakingly beautiful miracle.

 RELATED: FINDING YOUR REST IN GOD AS A MOM